 - 0.7 cm seams

-If you're looking for a fabric that will make your dress stand out in a crowd, we recommend a stretchy fabric.
+If you're looking for a fabric that will make your dress stand out in a crowd, we recommend a stretchy fabric, like stretch velvet or jersey fabrics.
+But we would try this pattern in a knit fabric too.

 How much fabric do you need for your diy bodycon dress pattern?

 Below is a table listing the amount of fabric needed for each size, considering a standard 140- or 150-centimeter width.
-If you're making your garment out of a different width or pattern (stripes, plaids, etc.), you may need to adjust the placement of the pieces so the garment will fit correctly.
+If you're making your dress out of a different width or pattern (stripes, plaids, etc.), you may need to adjust the placement of the pieces so they will fit correctly.

 It's happened to all of us: you carefully measure and cut your pattern pieces, only to discover that your garment doesn't fit after it's finished.
 What gives?